vb-consulting/NpgsqlRest/docker/readme.md

 ```
 Usage:
 npgsqlrest                               Run with the default configuration files: appsettings.json (required) and
                                          appsettings.Development.json (optional).
 npgsqlrest [files...]
 Run with the custom configuration files.
 All configuration files are required.
 npgsqlrest [file1 -o file2...]
 Use the -o switch to mark the next configuration file as optional.
-The first file
+The first
-                                       after the -o switch is optional.
+                                         file after the -o switch is optional.
 npgsqlrest [file1 --optional file2...]
 Use --optional switch to mark the next configuration file as optional.
-The first file
+The
-                                       after the --optional switch is optional.
+                                         first file after the --optional switch is optional.
+Note:                                    Values in the later file will override the values in the previous one.
+npgsqlrest [--key=value]                 Override the configuration with this key with a new value (case insensitive,
+                                         use : to separate sections).

 npgsqlrest -v, --version                 Show version information.
 npgsqlrest -h, --help                    Show command line help.

-Note:                                  Values in the later file will override the values in the previous one.
+Examples:

-Example:                               npgsqlrest appsettings.json appsettings.Development.json
+Example: use two config files            npgsqlrest appsettings.json appsettings.Development.json
-Example:                               npgsqlrest appsettings.json -o appsettings.Development.json
+Example: second config file optional     npgsqlrest appsettings.json -o appsettings.Development.json
+Example: override ApplicationName config npgsqlrest --applicationname=Test
+Example: override Auth:CookieName config npgsqlrest --auth:cookiename=Test
 ```

 Running in the current directory with two configuration files and exposing port 5000: